silverbucket/jaribu/README.md

 		]
 	});

+== Mocks and Stubs
-**Support for mocks/stubs** technically they are mocks, since they have info about whether they've been called, and how many times, but can be used as stubs as well.
+Technically they are all mocks, since they have info about whether they've been called, and how many times, but can be used as stubs as well (which are basically just mocks without meta data).

 	var mock = new this.Stub(function(p1, p2) {
 		console.log('hello world');